INTRODUCTION TO CORE STRENGTHENING

 Over the past year, many clients have attended Healthy Harmony Tenerife with troublesome lower back pain.
 The causes have been varied i.e. injury – lifting heavy objects at home, in the work place or in the gym, twisting or large force impacts, stress on the back from sudden movements or a fall, poor posture overtime.
 Through the use of multiple massage techniques here at Healthy Harmony, we have been able to establish the route cause and alleviate the symptoms whilst developing a rehabilitation plans to suit each client individual needs.

-One of the most beneficial and popular rehabilitation plans that has been provided, is the Introduction to core strengthening, which provides the recipient with an insight into what is meant by “You need to strengthen your Core” that you may have heard from your physical trainer, doctor or maybe another therpaist but most importantly the plan addresses how to correctly strengthen their core!
+One of the most beneficial and popular rehabilitation plans that has been provided, is the Introduction to core strengthening, which provides the recipient with an insight into what is meant by “You need to strengthen your Core” and also how to correctly strengthen their core!

 At Healthy Harmony we believe “it is good to share as kindness costs nothing” so here below is your opportunity to develop the inner strength that your body craves to assist in your lumbar stability.